CADWRDeltaModeling/HelloSCHISM/docsrc/index.rst

    *A copy of the VisIt instruction manual for the SCHISM Plug-Ins is located in the base folder of this tutorial repository.*

+Documentation is done in sphinx with the sphinx_rtd_theme package.

 .. toctree::
    :hidden: